LogMeIn Code of Business Conduct and Ethics

-This Code of Business Conduct and Ethics (the “Code”) sets forth legal and ethical standards of conduct for directors, officers and employees of LogMeIn, Inc. (the “Company”).
+This Code of Business Conduct and Ethics (“Code”) sets forth legal and ethical standards of conduct for all directors, officers and employees (referred to herein as “you”) of LogMeIn, Inc. and its worldwide subsidiaries and affiliated companies (together referred to herein as the “Company”).
 This Code is intended to deter wrongdoing and to promote the conduct of all Company business in accordance with high standards of integrity and in compliance with all applicable laws and regulations.
-This Code applies to the Company and all of its subsidiaries and other business entities controlled by it worldwide.

 Compliance with Laws, Rules and Regulations